J2Defend/J2Defend/README.md

 ## Current Projects
-I am currently working through the challenges at cryptopals.com I will be posting the python code I write as well as well associated write ups
+I am currently working through the challenges at cryptopals.com I will be posting the python code I write as well as associated write ups